Introduction to table snapshots

 This document is an introduction to BigQuery table snapshots.
-It is the first of a set of documents that describes how to work with BigQuery table snapshots, including instructions and examples about how to create, restore, copy, update, get information about, and query table snapshots.
+It is the first of a set of documents that describes how to work with BigQuery table snapshots, including how to create, restore, copy, update, get information about, and query table snapshots.
 This document set is intended for users who are familiar with BigQuery and BigQuery tables.

 A BigQuery table snapshot preserves the contents of a table (called the base table) at a particular time.
 You can save a snapshot of a current table, or create a snapshot of a table as it was at any time in the past seven days.
 A table snapshot can have an expiration; when the configured amount of time has passed since the table snapshot was created, BigQuery deletes the table snapshot.
 You can query a table snapshot as you would a standard table.
 Table snapshots are read-only, but you can create (restore) a standard table from a table snapshot, and then you can modify the restored table.

 Benefits of using table snapshots include the following:

 Keep a record for longer than seven days.
 With BigQuery time travel, you can only access a table's data from seven days ago or more recently.
 With table snapshots, you can preserve a table's data from a specified point in time for as long as you want.

 Minimize storage cost.
 BigQuery only stores bytes that are different between a snapshot and its base table, so a table snapshot typically uses less storage than a full copy of the table.

 If you need mutable, lightweight copies of your tables, consider using table clones.

 Table snapshots are read-only; you can't update the data in a table snapshot unless you create a standard table from the snapshot and then update the data.
 You can only update a table snapshot's metadata; for example, its description, expiration date, and access policy.